-The service category for entries in this section should reflect the same category as the product or service being installed or obtained--Telecommunications Services, Internet Access, or Internal Connections.
+The service category for entries in this section should reflect the same category as the product or service being installed or obtained-Telecommunications Services, Internet Access, or Internal Connections.

-Product Type (Function) Description Interconnected Voice over Internet Protocol (Interconnected VoIP) Services Funding requests for interconnected VoIP services may be submitted in the Internet Access category.
-1 Installation and Configuration Installation, activation, and initial configuration of eligible components are eligible if they are part of a contract or bid for those eligible components.
+Product Type (Function) Description Installation and Configuration Installation, activation, and initial configuration of eligible components are eligible if they are part of a contract or bid for those eligible components.
 Such eligible services may include basic design and engineering costs and basic project management costs if these services are provided as an integral component part coincident with installation.
 In addition, on-site training is eligible as a part of installation services but only if it is basic instruction on the use of eligible equipment, directly associated with equipment installation, and a part of the contract or agreement for the equipment.
 Training must occur coincidently or within a reasonable time after installation.
-Miscellaneous Fees and Charges Fees and charges that are a necessary component of an eligible product or service are generally eligible, including: • Change fees • Freight assurance fees • Shipping charges The following fees and charges are eligible only if a contract with a vendor for eligible product or services specifically provides for these costs:
+Miscellaneous Fees and Charges Fees and charges that are a necessary component of an eligible product or service are generally eligible, including: Charges Change fees Freight assurance fees Shipping charges The following fees and charges are eligible only if a contract with a vendor for eligible product or services specifically provides for these costs: Per diem Travel time A manufacturer's multi-year warranty for a period up to three years and provided as an integral part of an eligible component without separately identifiable cost can be included in the cost of the component.
+Lease fees to rent or lease eligible components are eligible.
+Taxes, surcharges, and other similar, reasonable charges incurred in obtaining an eligible product or service are eligible.
+This includes customer charges for universal service fees but does not include additional charges for universal service administration.